Místico: Wrestling style, persona, and reception

 In 2006 and 2007, the readers of the Wrestling Observer Newsletter voted him the "Best Flying Wrestler" category based on his in-ring performance in Mexico.
 However, his reputation as a wrestler in Mexico contrasted with his work in WWE.
 While he was considered a huge deal when he signed with WWE, he developed a reputation of being prone to not being able to execute some of the high-risk/high-flying moves, labeling the problems as "botching" the moves.
 The reputation followed him for the entire three years of his WWE career.
 Former WWE producer Arn Anderson stated that: "this guy didn't show me anything.
 Not a damn thing.
 He had a bad attitude."
-Rey Mysterio said during an interview that Urive didn't "have the desire" to be in WWE.
+Rey Mysterio said during an interview that Urive did not "have the desire" to be in WWE.
 Jorge Arriaga, who took the Sin Cara character when Urive was fired, said that "[the original Sin Cara] is the biggest signing that he had from Mexico.
 He comes in, he doesn't do anything".

-Throughout his career, Urive has primarily portrayed a técnico (those that portray the good guys in wrestling) character, with brief periods of time where he played a more ambiguous character who straddled the técnico/rudo divide.
+Throughout his career, Urive has primarily portrayed a técnico (heroic) character, with brief periods of time where he played a more ambiguous character who straddled the técnico/rudo divide.
 When introduced as Místico in 2004 CMLL created an elaborate fictional backstory, where Místico was an orphan who was taught to wrestle by Fray Tormenta, a wrestling priest who also acted as his Padrino ("Godfather") early on.
 As part of the religious backstory Místico would often pose with his hands put together in a "praying" motion as well as adorning his tights with crucifix like patterns.
 Early in his career he wore mainly white trunks and masks with either silver or gold adornment, earning him the nickname "El Príncipe de Plata y Oro" ("The Prince of Silver and Gold).
 The Místico mask only has eye holes, totally covering the nose, mouth, and ears, a design that was replicated in the masks Urive wore or wear as Sin Cara, Myzteziz and Carístico with variations on the design that adorns the mask.
 The Carístico mask retains the same basic design as the Místico but with an added crucifix on the forehead and sweeping wing design around the eye openings.